pomerium/pomerium/docs/docs/tcp/ssh.md

  - All traffic is encrypted twice (once by the Pomerium TCP connection, once by SSH itself),
  - The SSH service can remain closed to the internet, or even restricted to only accept connections from the Pomerium proxy service
- - Authn and Authz are managed by Pomerium, using your IdP for identity, and can be easily managed at scale.
+ - Authentication and authorization is managed by Pomerium, using your IdP for identity, and can be easily managed at scale.

  ## Basic Connection